JamieBradders/sanity-shopify-lookup/README.md

 # Shopify Lookup Plugin for Sanity

-This is a plugin that gives you the ability to search for Shopify products and save them as part of your Sanity documents.
+This is a plugin that gives you the ability to search for Shopify products and save them as part of a document in Sanity.

 ## Early Development